Isle of Wight Guru

 3. the Isle of Wight Coastal Path and Treasure Trails

-Some sections of the Isle of Wight's coastal path for walkers are a little more inland than you might expect (Ryde to East Cowes most notably).
+You'll see a good chunk of the Isle of Wight's coastal path for walkers on these routes.
+Some parts of the coastal path are a little more inland than you might expect (Ryde to East Cowes most notably).
 However, the section covering Seaview, St Helens and Bembridge hugs the coastline pretty closely and gives some pleasant views.
-There's a map provided by Visit Isle of Wight which starts in Ryde and ends in Sandown.

-There's a risk of footpath closures along the route, as it does suffer from landslips.
+There's a risk of footpath closures along these routes, as they do suffer from landslips.
 The Isle of Wight Council website includes a list of current closures.

 If you're a cyclist then the Red Squirrel Trail website suggests a route of 4.5 miles from Ryde to St Helens.
 It's a bit more inland in places.
 Another popular cycle route in the area goes along an old train line between St Helens and Brading.
 It's only two miles and goes near to a nature reserve.